 Both sides may replace units.
 There are six cities that are Fabricae.
 This means the city has the facilities to manufacture weapons and armor.
+These cities are: Constantinople (1235), Nicomedia (1332), Nakhchawan (1702), Ireneopolis (2015), Antioch (2819), and Damascus (3916).
+As long as the Fabricae is friendly to the player, then any replacements can be put in that city, with no restrictions.

+Example: An Orientales (Byzantine) unit in the Destroyed Units Box can be placed in the Nakhchawan Fabrica hex if it is controlled by the Byzantines.
+Or if the Muslims control Nicomedia, they can place a previously destroyed Syrian unit there.

-These cities are: Constantinople (1235), Nicomedia (1332), Ireneopolis (2015), Antioch (2819), Damascus (3916) and Nakhchawan (1702).
-For the possession of each non-pillaged Fabrica hex, the Muslim player may select one military unit of the Syrian army from the destroyed box into the friendly Fabrica.
-For the possession of each non-pillaged Fabrica hex, the Muslim player may select one military unit of the Syrian army from the destroyed box into the friendly Fabrica.
-For the possession of each non-pillaged Fabrica hex, the Byzantine player may select one Mounted or Picked unit or one die worth of Foot-bound units from the destroyed box into friendly Fabricae.
+2.3.1 Muslims For the possession of each non-pillaged Fabrica hex, the Muslim player may select one military unit of the Syrian army from the Destroyed Units Box into the friendly Fabrica.
+Only Syrian army units can be replaced as they are the only regular units the Muslim player has.
+Others (like the Egyptian and Kufa forces) if eliminated are gone for good.

+2.3.1 Byzantines For the possession of each non-pillaged Fabrica hex, the Byzantine player may select one Picked of Mounted unit or 1D6 worth of Foot-bound units from the Destroyed Units Box into friendly Fabricae.